-Across the world, the governments are playing a major role in the growth of the EVSE market by mandating policies and setting targets related to the adoption of electric vehicles and charging infrastructure.
-Also, the range anxiety of electric vehicle owners is further leading to the installation of more public fast chargers, which require huge investments for robust charging infrastructure by the governments.
-For instance, in the U.S., the California’s Executive Order includes the proposal to invest $900 million for deploying 250,000 charging points by 2025.
-These huge investments and targets set by countries are boosting the growth of the EVSE industry.
+Moreover, the range anxiety of electric vehicle owners is leading to the installation of more public chargers, which require huge investments in robust charging infrastructure by governments.
+For instance, in June 2022, the Canadian government announced funding for 6,000 EV chargers and an investment of $45 million.
+Whereas, in the U.S., California’s Executive Order B-48-18 includes the proposal to invest $900 million for deploying 250,000 charging points by 2025.
+These huge investments and targets set by countries are boosting the growth of the market.

 In terms of value, the North American market is expected to grow at the highest rate during the forecast period.
 This can be ascribed to the rapid adoption of EVs, the existence of various players, and the improvement in charging technologies, in the region.
 In North America, the U.S. market is holding a larger share because of government initiatives.
 For instance, in December 2021, the U.S. government planned to end gas-powered vehicles by 2035 and promote the use of electric cars.